kanak3699/Appifax/README.md

 ### Business
 ------------
-- The businesses will be able to publish coupons & discount deals.
+- The businesses will be able to publish(post) coupons/discount deals/sepcial offers to the customers(members) and gain access to more customers.
-- The businesses will be able to see thir revenue in charts and in numerical format.
+- The businesses will be able to see their revenue in charts and in numerical format.
-- The businesses will be able to upgrade to memebership for more advanced features.
+- The businesses will be able to upgrade to membership for more advanced features.

 ### Customer